 3. Accelerated Test Method Using the Fatigue Damage Spectrum

-In many cases the vibration environment is more complicated than a simple sinusoid or Gaussian random, as was assumed in the previous test method.
+In many cases, the vibration environment is more complicated than a simple sinusoid or Gaussian random, as was assumed in the previous test method.
 Also, the vibration and stress levels of the resonances of components in the product being tested may not be measurable.
-In these cases the time history of the stress associated with a resonance is simulated using a resonant filter specified by a natural frequency, fn, and a quality factor Q = 0.5/z.
+In these cases, the time history of the stress associated with resonance is simulated using a resonant filter specified by a natural frequency, fn, and a quality factor Q = 0.5/z.
 This is illustrated in Fig. 10.

-In this illustration the base acceleration is random and broad band in frequency range.
+In this illustration, the base acceleration is random and broadband in the frequency range.
 The resonant filter response (assumed to be proportional to the velocity and stress response of a structural resonance) is random in amplitude but narrow band in frequency, vibrating mostly at the resonance frequency, fn.

 Henderson and Piersol (1995) evaluated the FDS for the case of a Gaussian random vibration response using results from Crandall and Mark (1963) showing the PDF of the stress peaks will have a Rayleigh distribution of the formwhere σ is the standard deviation of the stress time history.
 Using Eqs.
 (6) and (7) to convert the stress levels to vibration levels the FDS becomeswhere c’ is a constant.
 Taking the ratio of Eq.
 (12) for two different values of W(fn) gives the same result as Eq.
 (8), as expected for the Gaussian response distribution.
 But the formula of Eq.
 (10) can be used to evaluate the FDS for any non-Gaussian vibration environment.

 As an example, consider the measured engine head vibration level, shown in Fig. 12, which is considered to be the base vibration for the fuel-rail system shown in Fig. 8.
 The specifications for the fuel-rail system require it to survive this excitation level for 120 hours.